HugoLi0213/PPE-Detection-and-Danger-Zone-Monitoring-System/README.md

 - Python 3.7+ (Python 3.9 recommended)
 - NVIDIA GPU recommended for faster inference (supports CPU mode as well)
 - For Jetson Nano: JetPack 4.6+ with CUDA support
+- For macOS: Python 3.8+ with OpenCV and PyTorch

 See `requirements.txt` for Python dependencies.